SacraDoctrina/SacraDoctrina/Dogmatics/Learning Process.md

         “It is the task of apologetic theology to prove that the Christian claim also has validity from the point of view of those outside the theological circle.
 Apologetic theology must show that trends which are immanent in all religions and cultures move toward the Christian answer.
 This refers both to doctrines and to the theological interpretation of theology.”[^18]

+        * Challenges to the dialog model:
+            1. The challenge of feminism theology

+            2. Critique of Correlation by Francis S. Fiorenza

+            “The method of correlation does not sufficiently take into account the need for a critique of tradition.
+The critique I refer to is not simply a matter of criticizing the formulations of tradition in order that the underlying experience or affirmations of the tradition might more readily shine forth.
+Rather this critique is one that reexamines the experiences and affirmations themselves.”[^19]

     * Raft Model: Culture is an essential element of theology

+        * the Bible, the interpreter, culture

+        * Theology is not 'building a pyramid' but 'building a raft'.

+        Francis S. Fiorenza: “There are no secure, clean and definitive protocol sentences that can be made the starting-point of a science.
+Philosophers are on a ship on the open sea.
+They have to constantly rebuild the ship without having the opportunity to arrive in a port and to put the ship in dry dock.
+Instead amidst the waves of the sea, they have to take apart the ship and rebuilt it out of its own planks.
+Recent discussions on foundationalism have ... changed the ship into a raft.
+Against the metaphor of knowledge as a pyramid in which one stone is laid upon another stone, the present situation is described as that of a raft upon the sea.”[^20]

+        * "Truth is a verb, not a noun; it is an event, not a thing."[^21]

 [^1]: Ian Logan, Reading Anselm’s Proslogion: The History of Anselm’s Arguments and its Significance Today (Ashgate Publishing, Burlington, VT: Ashgate, 2009), 85.